 Does Local SEO need to be a geographical dilemma?

-Local search is rapidly growing in importance for businesses of all kinds; include a place name in your search query on Google, and it can be difficult to even reach an e-commerce site without going via Google Maps or a Google My Business page.
-However, there’s always been a conflict between good copywriting and geographically focused SEO, as while web users might prefer to search for, say, ‘Patisserie Bakery Cardiff’, there’s no good grammatical way to include that in any sentence, let alone your headline and opening paragraph.
+Local search is rapidly growing in importance for businesses of all kinds.
+By simply including a place name in your search query on Google, and it becomes hard to reach any e-commerce site without triggering a Google Maps snippet or a Google My Business page listing.
+However, there’s always been a conflict withing local search optimisation between good editorial copy and geographically focused SEO.
+This stems from the way users prefer to search for, say, ‘Patisserie Bakery Cardiff’ rather than using more natural language.
+There’s no good grammatical way to include that in any sentence, let alone your headline and opening paragraph.
 But does it even matter anymore?

 Search engines are certainly evolving.
-Advancements in speech recognition and machine learning has dawned a new focus on voice search and queries are slowly becoming more and more conversational but how do you write good local copy for your website in this new conversational age?
+Advancements in speech recognition and machine learning has dawned a new focus on voice search.
+This leads queries to slowly become much more conversational but how do you write good content for your local website “conversationally”?

-Well first ask yourself, do you even need the exact phrase to appear on the page?
-Google is getting better at recognising the pattern of a sentence, and a search for ‘Patisserie Bakery Cardiff’ returns plenty of results that don’t feature that exact search query in their text.
+First ask yourself, do you even need the exact phrase to appear on the page?
+Google is getting better at recognising the pattern of a sentence.
+A search for ‘Patisserie Bakery Cardiff’ returns plenty of results that don’t feature that exact search query in their text.
 In fact, as Dr Pete pointed out in his Searchlove 2016 talk, “tactical keyword research in a RankBrain world”, many SERPs are now using this notion of concepts.
 Over 57% of all SERP results did not include the keyword variant being queried.

-Many “best practice gurus” take the view that you should simply keyword whatever phrases people are searching for, regardless of how grammatically correct they are (or even whether they’re spelt correctly) but please, if you take nothing else from this article, remember this:
+Many “best practice gurus” take the view that you should simply keyword whatever phrases people are searching for, regardless of how grammatically correct they are (or even whether they’re spelt correctly).
+Please, if you take nothing else from this post, remember this:

 Respect your readers